 The N. Bradford Street cleanup project is addressing elevated levels of soil contamination in the area in and around the railroad adjacent to Cathedral Park (see image right).
 While they do not present a short-term threat to public health, more sampling is necessary to make sure there is no risk of long-term health effects for someone who is regularly exposed to the soil in this area.

 NEWS UPDATE: Two diesel spills occurred along the railroad tracks during routine train travel, spilling onto asphalt and the gravel under the tracks.
-DEQ is working to set up a community meeting to explain its spill response efforts.
 Read the full news release.
+DEQ held a meeting in February 2023 with the community to talk about how spill response works, and gave a presentation.

 The contamination consists of a class of chemicals called polychlorinated biphenyls (PCBs).
 PCBs were historically used as coolants and lubricants, but were banned in 1977 due to their toxic impacts on human health and persistence in the environment.
 DEQ is addressing this contamination through its cleanup process.